 Need to move a piano or a large work of art?
 It’s best to hire a moving company that has experience packing and moving specialty items.
 And see No. 2 (buying proper insurance.)

 10. Wasting Money on Packing Supplies.

-Bubble wrap works great and sturdy boxes are important, but you may be able to get supplies free or at a reduced cost from someone who just moved.
+Bubble wrap works great and sturdy boxes are important, but you may be able to get supplies (especially boxes) for free or at a reduced cost from someone who just moved.
 Czyz says she quit buying expensive wardrobe boxes as the clothes and hangars would often fall off the bar during the move, leaving her clothes in a heap at the bottom of the box.